lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

      That said, if you know you need them, Lunr might be an easier choice.
   3. Lunr index cannot be changed after creation.
 MiniSearch instead makes it possible to **add and remove documents** to the index at any moment.
-If documents in your collection are subject to change while the app is in use, then MiniSearch makes it possible to index just the changes, instead of re-indexing the whole collection.
+If documents in your collection can be edited by the user, then MiniSearch makes it possible to index just the documents that change, instead of re-indexing the whole collection.
   4. Lunr provides an **advanced query language** that can express some queries that are currently not possible in MiniSearch.
 For example, Lunr can search